 Bold, rich, sumptuous sake that may appeal to red wine drinkers.
 Floral, fruity, and zesty notes.
 Enjoy before, during, or after dinner, particularly heavier meals.
 Terrific price for quality sake.

-Lacks sweetness, and the intensity of the fruitiness is fairly mild.
+Lacks sweetness.
+The intensity of the fruitiness is fairly mild.

 Complex and potent fruitiness includes mandarin and apple, with floral notes of honeysuckle and peach blossoms.
-Crisp, easy-drinking taste enjoyed on its own or with a variety of meals.
-White burgundy wine lovers will find similarities.
+Crisp, easy-drinking taste enjoyed on its own or with meals.
+Fans of white burgundy will taste similarities.

-May not appeal to bold red fans.
-More a spring or summer drink.
+May not appeal to bold red wine drinkers.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.